Starrzan/hyphen/README.md

 # hyphen

+*Forked version: Creates minified versions of the files used in the npm package*

 [Demo page](https://ytiurin.github.io/hyphen/)

 This is a text hyphenation library, based on Franklin M. Liang's [hyphenation algorithm](https://tug.org/docs/liang/ "Frank Liang wrote his Stanford Ph.D. thesis on a hyphenation algorithm that is standard in TeX, and has been adapted to numerous languages.").
 In core of the algorithm lies a set of hyphenation patterns.
 They are extracted from hand-hyphenated dictionaries.
 Patterns for this library were taken from [ctan.org](https://ctan.org/ "The Comprehensive TEX Archive Network (CTAN) is the central place for all kinds of material around TEX.") and ported to Javascript.